-Flatford is another National Trust location, historically connected to the painter, John Constable, and a clear favourite with dog walkers; I have never seen so many dogs in one place.
+Flatford is another National Trust location, historically connected to the painter, John Constable.
+Constable lived locally to Flatford, so the mill and its surrounding buildings were a source of inspiration for one of England’s most famous artists.
+Plus, it is a clear favourite with dog walkers; I have never seen so many dogs in one place.
 As we passed through the car park and descended the stairs towards the riverside, Ted met at least six new friends.

 We could instantly see why it’s such a popular location.
 Bridge Cottage, housing some shops, a cafe, and Constable paintings, is the perfect backdrop for a stroll along the River Stour.
 I love a thatched cottage anyway, but this one was a portal that transported us back to the 18th Century right at the beginning of our walk.

 We crossed the bridge for some scenic views of the river and buildings along its north banks.
 The black timbered granary has had a rich history, and is quite imposing over the water.
 At the time though, we had no idea what it was, but were impressed nonetheless.
 Clearly, Constable and I have the same eye for aesthetics!